video editing tips

 Selecting the Best Shots

-When selecting the best shots for your video, it’s essential to consider the message you want to convey to your viewers and the emotions you want them to feel at each point in the story.
+When selecting the best shots for your video, you should consider the message you want to convey to your viewers and the emotions you want them to feel at each point in the story.

 Carefully consider the story arc, characters, and themes, and you will be able to communicate your message effectively.
 Remember to use techniques like cutting on action and matching action to create dynamic and engaging scenes.